MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 - **Anonymous**: Allows you to embed publish to web Power BI reports.
 The default authentication type is Anonymous.
 When using the authentication type as Anonymous, you must get the Power BI report URL as described at: [Publish to web from Power BI](/power-bi/service-publish-to-web)

-- **Microsoft Entra ID**: Allows you to share secure Power BI reports or dashboards to Power BI Microsoft Entra ID authenticated users.
+- **AAD**: Allows you to share secure Power BI reports or dashboards to Power BI Microsoft Entra ID authenticated users.

 - **powerbiembedded**: Allows you to share the secure Power BI reports or dashboards to external users who don't have Power BI license or Microsoft Entra authentication setup.
 For information on Power BI Embedded service setup, see [Enable Power BI Embedded service](../../admin/set-up-power-bi-integration.md#enable-power-bi-embedded-service).